dkaangulhan/theme_exercise/README.md

 - **dimens.dart** contains dimensions, **sizes**, **border**, **border radius** and etc. fields that are used in the app.
 - **theme** folder contains theme datas of the app.
 These are text themes, button themes, card themes, etc. Themes are also differentiated into **dark** and **light** schemes.

+## Shadows
+For this project, I created custom shadows for buttons, cards and different statuses.
+I implemented **ThemeExtension** on **AppShadowTheme**.
+The class defines an interface of fields that should be implemented:

+- button2dp
+- button4dp
+- button8dp
+- button12dp
+- card16dp
+- card20dp
+- card24dp
+- card28dp
+- focused
+- hover
+- success
+- error

 ## Screenshots

 ### App Bar